If the information in this book has helped

 sounds interesting to you, then buy this book.

-Sensible, plainspoken advice - A review by Lucas Davenport, New
+Sensible, plainspoken advice - A review by Lucas Davenport, New Orleans La.

 From Positive Health Online